-The headlight beam can be adjusted slightly.
+The headlight beam can be adjusted slightly upward or downward.
 Use the following procedure to make the adjustment.

 1. Position the vehicle on a level surface with the headlight approximately 25 ft.
 (7.6 m) from a wall.
 Place the transmission in PARK.